 Previous articles in this series have looked at the importance of insects to a healthy yard, as well as reasons to plant native plants.
 Now we’ll look at practical ways you can transform your yard to support wildlife, and even apply to the National Wildlife Federation (NWF) to make your yard a Certified Wildlife Habitat.

 What is the NWF Certified Wildlife Habitat program?
 This national program recognizes those with landscapes of all sizes—from many acres to a small balcony—who have added features to make the space wildlife-friendly.
-The program has four requirements: your yard must provide food, water, cover and a place for wildlife to raise their young and maintaining your garden in a sustainable way.
+The program has five components: food, water, cover, a place to raise their young and maintaining your garden in a sustainable way.

 Toni is a gardener in Ohio who has not only followed the process to become certified, but has even created a website to guide other Ohioans through the process.
 She loves bird watching.
 Have a look at her You Tube video, “Feathered Friends,” to see a young hummingbird and other birds filmed in her yard.
 Are you interested in having fun while you make a positive impact for wildlife in your yard?
 Consider turning it (or a small portion of it) into a NWF Certified Wildlife Habitat.
 Read on to learn how to approach each step, with some helpful hints from Toni along the way.